The accuracy required when collecting a location depends on the type of project you are working on.

 - GST: GNSS pseudorange error statistics

-If AppStudio receives GST sentences, which contain accuracy information for a particular coordinate, it uses them to determine accuracy.
+If AppStudio receives GST sentences that contain accuracy information for a particular coordinate, it uses them to determine accuracy.
 By default, the horizontal and vertical accuracy numbers are specified in root mean square (RMS).
 The level of confidence using RMS is 63 percent to 68 percent for horizontal accuracy, and 68 percent for vertical accuracy.

 If AppStudio doesn't receive a GST sentence from a GPS receiver but does receive a GSA sentence, AppStudio estimates accuracy using horizontal dilution of precision (HDOP) and vertical dilution of precision (VDOP).
 The estimated horizontal accuracy is calculated by multiplying HDOP by 4.7, and the estimated vertical accuracy is calculated by multiplying VDOP by 4.7.